 Continental operates in a cyclical industry.

-Global production of vehicles and, as a result, sales to OEMs (from whom Continental currently generates 69% of its sales) are subjected to major fluctuations in some cases.
+With a 61% share of consolidated sales, the automotive industry – with the exception of the replacement business – is Continental’s most important customer group.
+Global production of vehicles and, as a result, sales to OEMs are subjected to major fluctuations in some cases.
 They depend, among other things, on general economic conditions, disposable income and household consumer spending and preferences, which can be affected by a number of factors, including fuel costs as well as the availability and cost of consumer financing.
 As the volume of automotive production fluctuates, the demand for Continental’s products also fluctuates, as OEMs generally do not commit to purchasing minimum quantities from their suppliers or to fixed prices.
 It is difficult to predict future developments in the markets Continental serves, which also makes it harder to estimate the requirements for production capacity.
-As Continental’s business is characterized by high fixed costs, it is thus exposed to the risk that fixed costs are not fully covered in the event of falling demand and the resulting underutilization of its facilities (particularly in Automotive Technologies and Powertrain Technologies).
+As Continental’s business is characterized by high fixed costs, it is thus exposed to the risk that fixed costs are not fully covered in the event of falling demand and the resulting underutilization of its facilities (particularly in Automotive).
 Conversely, should the markets in which Continental operates once again grow faster than anticipated, there could be insufficient capacity to meet customer demand.
 To reduce the impact of the potential risk resulting from this dependence on the automotive industry, Continental is strengthening its replacement business and industrial business, including by means of acquisitions.

 Continental is exposed to risks associated with additional or higher tariffs.